Abdel Rahim Sabri Pasha: Biography

 The couple moved between Cairo and Alexandria, and eventually moved to a large palace in Dokki.
 The palace had a large garden, which included a group of beautiful flowers, plants, and trees.

 His daughter Nawal, died at the age of 6, and he named the palace where he lived in after her.

 Abdel Rahim Sabri Pasha was governor of Menofia from 1913 to 1917.
 During that time, he built a strong relationship with Prince Fuad (later King Fuad).
 When Fuad I became the Sultan, Abdel Rahim Sabri served as governor of Cairo from 1917 until 1919.
 After King Fuad I married Nazli Sabri, he elected Abdel Rahim Sabri as minister of Agriculture in May 1919.

+On July 29th of 1919, Fuad bestowed upon him the Order of the Nile, which was presented to him at Ras El Tin Palace.

 Abdel Rahim Sabri Pasha was also president of Shura council.
 He became Minister of Communications in Adly's transition Cabinet. from 4 October 1929 to 31 December 1929.

-Abdel Rahim Sabri Pasha died on 26 August 1930.
+Abdel Rahim Sabri Pasha died on 26 August 1930 in Alexandria.
+His funeral was held the following day in Alexandria and then Cairo.